hamayun-cpu/Restaurant-Page/README.md

 # Restaurant-Page

-> Project was based on creating a restaurant page using javascript to generate the tabs
+> Project was based on creating a restaurant page using javascript to generate the tabs.
 > Each tab has a different content.
 Such as Home page, Contact page and Menu page.
 > Also using a single div element inside the HTML to append all the content.